tombarys/roam-depot-nautilus/README.md

 - the text (e.g. tag) prefix that will inserted above the the spiral
 - the length of the legend text (longer task description than specified will be stripped from spiral legend)
 - the default duration of the task (when creating a new to-do, you can leave it without specifics and it will default to the setting)
+- the trigger word or #tag that will enforce red color ovewrite for important tasks in spiral

 Important: All settings will not manifest retroactively in old Nautiluses, but just when creating a new instance using the `;;Nautilus` template.